FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

  * 200 with UID

 #### getGeoObject
-retrieve all geoObjects in a given radius
+retrieve in a array all geoObjects in a given radius.
+It uses JSON variables, not the json body

 * verb: GET
 * endPoint: /ManageGeoObject/getGeoObject